crocodic-studio/crudbooster/README.md

 ## Support
 All issues, bugs or help are in one place, in [CRUDBoster Issues](https://github.com/crocodic-studio/crudbooster/issues).
 To request help or report a problem, centralize everything in the [CRUDBoster Issues](https://github.com/crocodic-studio/crudbooster/issues).
 Follow the guidelines in the "Using CRUDBooster Issues Page" session.

+## Important Note To Developer
+Dear Developer, you are not end new user, to use CRUDBooster, **Laravel knowledge** is a must!, CRUDBooster is just an additional package **Laravel Framework** to help use more efficient in development.
+If you dont have a laravel knowledge, so nightmare will come to you :D. We can't help you as you want in every issues especially basic issues of web development instead you can find out in internet (stackoverflow or any other)

 ## Contribution